Kabaddi Kabaddi Kabaddi: Soundtrack

-Release and reception
+Box office

+Due to the enormous hype of return of the franchise, the film opened with record-breaking highest opening day for a Nepali film in Nepal with crore gross.
+Despite initial success, it slightly underperformed at the box office, ending its domestic run at crore.

+Reception

 Diwakar Pyakurel of Online Khabar praised the lead actors' performance, writing: "Not only popular Daya Hang Rai, but emerging Thakuri and Baral have given an impressive performance in the project."

 Sunny Mahat of The Annapurna Express said that the film is "an all-out entertainer and also offers a great lesson to Nepali filmmakers—you don't need to bar foreign films in order for the Nepali films to be successful.
 Just make good cinema."
 He rated the film 3 out of 5 stars, and described it as "a complete family entertainer".

 Rupak Risal, writing for Moviemandu, said that the "viewers will have a gleeful time at the theater".

 Kabaddi Kabaddi Kabaddi was listed in eighth place on a "Best Nepali Movies of 2019 You Need to Watch" list by Nepali Sansar.

 Abhimanyu Dixit of The Kathmandu Post said: "Kabaddi 3 is redundant.
 There's nothing we haven't seen before."

-Kabaddi Kabaddi Kabaddi grossed 14.7 million Nepalese rupees (NPR) on its first day of screening, which set the record for the highest-grossing opening of a film in Nepal.

-In three days, it collected 43.2 million NPR.
-The film collected around 110 million in total.